AI-estimated baseline profile. Be the first to log a session!

 What does Yinfeng taste like?

-This oolong from Fujian, China offers a distinctive drinking experience.
 This Wuyi rock oolong, made from the Yinfeng varietal, offers a delightful interplay of floral and honeyed notes, reminiscent of some Dancong profiles.
 It beautifully combines these aromatic qualities.
-It sits in the "Floral" and "Honey" and "Mineral" flavor families, so expect a cup that leans floral and honey and mineral.
+It leans floral, honey and mineral.

 How should I brew Yinfeng?